310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Now then… Anzu-dono, I am sure it is irritating of me to apologise over and over again, but allow me to say it one last time.

-…… Is there something that is troubling you?
+……Is there something that is troubling you?

 I have good hearing, so I had heard what you spoke about with my senior… I am so sorry for not realizing that you had been crying.